reganissu/blastic-scale/README.md

 # Blastic scale

 This is the software for an IoT scale, based on the [Arduino UNO R4 WiFi](https://docs.arduino.cc/hardware/uno-r4-wifi/), for the [Precious Plastic](https://www.preciousplastic.com/) project.
-The project is financed by the [Precious Plastic Opens Source Fund](https://pposf.preciousplastic.com/).
+The project is financed by the [Precious Plastic Open Source Fund](https://pposf.preciousplastic.com/).

 This software is in beta phase.